-Betty explains how important it is to help the patient be aware of their decisions and the implications it has on them, including life and death.
-Although it is a sensitive topic, the chaplain is not there to make the decision for them, instead, they are there to support and make that person feel that they are supported in whatever decision they make.
+Betty explains the importance of helping patients or families become aware of their decisions and the implications, including life and death.
+Even when the topic is sensitive, the chaplain serves as a sounding board that is only possible once a relationship forms.
+Similarly, part of supporting others involves playing the liaison role to connect the patient and family members.
+In the example above, Betty uses her personal experience to remind the son what he has likely heard from his mother multiple times.
+Even though information does not transfer back to the patient, the chaplain is still the conduit through which the patient speaks to the son.

+In addition to serving as liaisons between people, hospital chaplains find themselves building relationships with patient families by linking them to a higher spiritual being.
+Often, they engage with families without speaking a word.
 Chaplain Calan explains the tough parts of grieving with a family.

 “the patient’s families are almost always crying.
 Ummm, sad.
 Ummm, you know they always, always sense the helplessness because, you know, no matter how much we know or what we’ve done in the past when it comes to this point in our lives there’s nothing we can do.
-So it’s always a sense of kind of heaviness in the room and I can’t change that but what I do want to do and try to do is give them some support and pray with them.
-Always ask ummm, to come to get around the patients bed and join hands or put your hands on the patient and I’ll put my hand on the patient sometimes.
+So, it’s always a sense of kind of heaviness in the room and I can’t change that but what I do want to do and try to do is give them some support and pray with them.
+Always ask ummm, to come, to get around the patients’ bed and join hands or put your hands on the patient and I’ll put my hand on the patient sometimes.
 Kind of a heaviness a sadness in the room, which is normal.”
 [Calan, Lines 91-98]

-In these tough moments, Calan shows how excellent a chaplain can be.
-This is their moment to do what they are known for, which is providing spiritual care.
-Their ministry of chaplaincy allows them to be the excellent supporters of spiritual support that they are.
-Since they excel in these moments, chaplains support forms necessary bonds that
+In these tough moments, Calan shows how chaplains provide excellent spiritual care.
+Their ministry of chaplaincy allows them to engage in spiritual support.
+Since they excel in these moments, chaplains’ support creates bonds that may never be forgotten.

 Within this theme, Jared sums up the experience of dealing with patients and families by explaining what these individuals appreciate about seeing the chaplains.